 Dr Love is currently an independent researcher and consultant with long-term interest in Ethiopia and Eritrea.
 He previously lectured in economics at universities of Botswana, Lesotho and Addis Ababa.

 He is conducting a research on the "Economic roots of conflict in the Horn of Africa", for a book which will bring together the interconnectedness of the economic roots of conflict across the Horn, examining how the nature of conflict in the region in the 21st century has been shaped by overlapping domestic and international economic drivers at certain key periods between the late 19th century and the present, with continuing implications for the resolution of contemporary conflict and its amelioration and prevention.

 Dr Trevor Robinson

 Dr Trevor Robinson founded his own independent consultancy practice to do 'leading edge' work on institution building, and in particular on public service development and governance; the objective is to work with senior officials and politicians to make worthwhile improvements in delivery of services and formulation of policy.
 He has worked for large, medium and small consultancies, and in the UK administrative Civil Service.
 He is an Honorary Research Associate at the Centre; and he is co-convenor of its Africa Business Group, of which he has been a member for some 20 years.

-Chair of the The Rift Valley Institute, a research and training organization working in Easterm Africa, and Editor for Anthropology and Africa at the Times Literary Supplement.
+Chair of The Rift Valley Institute, a research and training organisation working in Easterm Africa, and Editor for Anthropology and Africa at the Times Literary Supplement.
 He is the author of numerous reports on regional issues including human rights, famine relief and conflict resolution, and a popular ethnography of the Agar Dinka of South Sudan.